Connect with others who understand.

 Treating Scalp Numbness

-According to the National Multiple Sclerosis Society, numbness cannot be treated with medications.
-It is usually painless and may resolve on its own.
+According to the National Multiple Sclerosis Society, numbness is usually painless and may resolve on its own.

-If you experience severe or widespread numbness from an MS flare-up (relapse), your doctor may prescribe anti-inflammatory medications like corticosteroids to help you recover more quickly.
-As with itching, numbness accompanied by burning or painful sensations may be treated with anticonvulsants or certain antidepressants, including imipramine or nortriptyline.
+If you experience severe or widespread numbness from an MS relapse, your doctor may prescribe anti-inflammatory medications like corticosteroids to help you recover more quickly.
+As with itching, numbness accompanied by painful sensations may be treated with anticonvulsants or certain antidepressants, including imipramine or nortriptyline.
+If you’re trying to stop the burning sensation on your scalp, these treatments may also be effective to ease that symptom.

 No matter which scalp symptoms you experience, talk to your neurologist or other health care provider to see how to manage scalp discomfort.
 They will be able to determine the underlying cause and work with you to find treatments to help maintain your quality of life.